Cuba without electricity after hurricane hammers power grid

 State media said Cuban President Miguel Díaz-Canel visited the affected region.

-Cuba’s Meteorology Institute said the city of Pinar del Río was in worst of the hurricane for an hour and a half.
+Cuba’s Meteorology Institute said the city of Pinar del Río was in the heart of the hurricane for an hour and a half.

 “Being in the hurricane was terrible for me, but we are here alive,” said Pinar del Rio resident Yusimí Palacios, who asked authorities for a roof and a mattress.